ltiao/ltiao.github.io.nikola/content/posts/inference-in-variational-autoencoders-with-various-monte-carlo-sample-sizes.rst

 Note the specification of ``input_dim=latent_dim``.
 It tells this and all subsequent layers to operate only on this dimension.
-Hence, *for each observation*, we sample ``mc_samples`` latent variables, and propagate these through the forward model to obtain ``mc_samples`` predictions/observations.
+Hence, *for each observation*, we sample ``mc_samples`` latent variables, and propagate these through the generative model to obtain ``mc_samples`` predictions/observations.
 Please see the figure below.

 .. figure:: ../../images/vae/vae_full_mc_samples_shapes.svg
    :width: 600px